Last Updated: Mar. 24, 2026

 If you're an AM/RM or Admin working on the Deal Owner's deal and you've seen that we've received the missing document (s), proactively update the date in the field accordingly.

-The Deal Owner must remove the auto-filled date from the “Date when everything needed to estimate is in” Field if:
+The Deal Owner must remove the auto-filled date from the “Date when everything needed to estimate is in” field if:

 They need to discuss the partially approved deal with the RF, and additional/missing information is required (e.g., confirmation of what to pursue, permits, etc.).